 - Abdominal pain and cramping.
-Inflammation and ulceration may cause the walls of portions of your bowel to swell and eventually thicken with scar tissue.
-This affects the normal movement of contents through your digestive tract and may lead to pain and cramping.
-Mild Crohn's disease usually causes slight to moderate intestinal discomfort, but in more-serious cases, the pain may be severe and include nausea and vomiting.
+Inflammation and ulceration can affect the normal movement of contents through your digestive tract and may lead to pain and cramping.
+You may experience anything from slight discomfort to severe pain, including nausea and vomiting.

 - Reduced appetite and weight loss.
 Abdominal pain and cramping and the inflammatory reaction in the wall of your bowel can affect both your appetite and your ability to digest and absorb food.